UddeshJain/UddeshJain/README.md

 This is the place where I make stuff and break things :rofl:

-- 🔭 I’m currently working on something cool :wink:
+- 🔭 Trying to be a beeter engineer everyday. :wink:
-- 🌱 I’m currently learning Docker, K8s and lots of other things.
+- 🌱 Currently working on Django, React and few other things.
-- 💬 Ask me about anything related to Tech.
-- 📫 How to reach me: [@Uddesh\_](https://twitter.com/Uddesh_)
+- 📫 How to reach me: [me@uddesh.dev](mailto:me@uddesh.dev)
 - ⚡ Fun fact: I :heart: JS.

 📊 **My Expertise**